castlez/robogame/README.md

 robogame
 ========

-ai for a robot game on robotgame.com
+AI for a robot game.

+Developers: Jonny Castle and Patrick Douglas